Aortic Stent Graft: A Minimally Invasive Procedure for Abdominal Aortic Aneurysm

-When AAA’s grow to be about 5 centimeters they are considered large enough to treat in order to prevent them from rupturing.
+When AAA’s grow to be about 5 centimeters they are considered large enough to treat to prevent them from rupturing.
 Mr. Fillmore’s measured at 6.3 centimeters.
-He was referred to Dr. D’Antonio for follow up.
+He was referred to Dr. D’Antonio for follow-up.

 Dr. D’Antonio said, “Often, men over the age of fifty, especially those who have smoked, have peripheral arterial disease, or who have diabetes, are at higher risk of developing AAA.”

 It is recommended that men over the age of 65 – especially those who have smoked – have an ultrasound of the abdominal aorta to rule out an aneurysm.

 Family history is also important to consider.
 Dr. D’Antonio added, “A first degree relative with AAA is an important risk factor.”

 Most abdominal aortic aneurysms remain asymptomatic unless they rupture.
 If an AAA does rupture, you may experience one or more of the following symptoms:

 - radiating pain from your abdomen or back to your pelvis, legs, or buttocks

 - shock or loss of consciousness